 To run these scripts you will need Adobe Photoshop installed on your computer.

-So far, the scripts have only been tested on Photoshop versions CS6, CC, CC 2014 and CC 2015, although they should work on other versions too.
+The scripts have been tested on Photoshop versions CS6 through to CC 2017, although they should work on other versions too.

 If you have problems, drop us a line.
 Please note though, we reserve the right to refund your payment for the scripts if the work to make them compatible with your version of Photoshop would be too time-consuming.